alejandro77palacios/simple_banking_system/README.md

-# simple_banking_system
+# Simple banking system
- Create a banking system that stores cards's information in a relational database
+ Create a banking system that creates and stores cards's information in a relational database